remarkablemark/remarkablemark.github.io/_posts/2020/2020-12-30-svg-to-image.md

 layout: post
 title: SVG to Image
 date: 2020-12-30 21:04:20
+updated: 2026-08-16 19:05:40
-excerpt: Convert and download SVG to image (PNG or JPEG) on the frontend.
+excerpt: How to convert and download SVG to image (PNG or JPEG) on the frontend.
 categories: svg image png jpeg jsfiddle javascript
 ---